ManApart/quest-command/notes.md

 - Managers etc should return copies of items so that the parsed ones are immutable
 - Create a git wiki and move readme information to more sorted format?

-#### Persistence
-- Tree continues burning even after leaving it and coming back (Persistence within session)
- - When the location is saved it should store the 'last tic timer' and then compare to the current timer to know number of tics passed
-- Persistence should happen across sessions.

-### Crafting

-- Cooking / recipes
-  - Burn if not enough skill
-  - Gain xp for cooking

 ### Combat

 #### Thoughts and Description